GabrielNakamura/dimensionality_function/README.md

 evenness= index of evenness to be applied in eingenvalues derived from PCA on matrix M. May be one of the following arguments: "Camargo" to calculate evenness based on Camargo's index; "Pielou" to calculate evenness based in Pielou's evenness or "both", to calculate both index

 output:
 numeric, with a value represent the degree of evenness based in one of the two index options or a list with length two containing the results of evenness based on the two option of indexes.
+The greater the index, greater the dimensionality of the set of communities described by matrix M.